ionutbortis/gnome-bedtime-mode/README.md

 # How can you contribute?

-Help is always needed so if you found this extension helpful to you, the best way to contribute is to help with the creation of new translations (see next section).
+Help is always needed so if you found this extension helpful, the best way to contribute is to help with the creation of new translations (see next section).

 If you encounter some bugs, please submit them as issues here on github.
 Also, feature requests or improvement ideas are welcomed.